Talbot Trail Class Environmental Assessment Study - Notice of Completion

-The Municipality of Chatham-Kent (Municipality) has retained BT Engineering Inc. to complete an Environmental Assessment (EA) Addendum to reopen the currently closed portion of Talbot Trail east of Coatsworth Road; please refer to the Study Area figure.
+The Municipality of Chatham-Kent (Municipality) and BT Engineering Inc. have completed an Environmental Assessment (EA) Addendum to reopen the currently closed portion of Talbot Trail east of Coatsworth Road; refer to the Study Area figure.
 The Talbot Trail at this location has experienced slope instability from erosion coinciding with large storm events.
 This has resulted in the closure of this section of the road to maintain public safety.
-This Study will consider all reasonable alternatives using an Infrastructure Protection Design Criteria for a minimum 30-year hazard zone to permit the Municipality to reopen this section of Talbot Trail in the interim.
+The EA Addendum Study considered all reasonable alternatives using an Infrastructure Protection Design Criteria for a minimum 30-year hazard zone to reopen this section of Talbot Trail in the interim.

 Study Process